chelalex/study_linux_kernel/README.md

 ## 14 Feb 2026

 - *my_sleep.c* is a result of "Implement the UNIX program sleep; your sleep should pause for a user-specified number of ticks.
-A tick is a notion of time defined by the xv6 kernel, namely the time between two interrupts from the timer chip."
+A tick is a notion of time defined by the ~~xv6~~ linux kernel, namely the time between two interrupts from the timer chip."
 In another aspect with default *sleep* command, *my_sleep* launches with only cpu ticks value, then uses *clock_nanosleep* syscall.
 This code uses C23 standard.
 There is the output results:
 ```